-A periodontist uses several methods of gum disease treatment, depending on the severity:
+A periodontist uses several methods to treat gum disease treatment depending on the severity of the case:

-Periodontal Surgery -- Your periodontist may recommend dental surgery if your gum tissue can't be restored by non-surgical treatment.
+Your gum specialist may recommend dental surgery if your gum tissue cannot be restored by non-surgical treatment.

-Laser Gum Therapy -- Your periodontist may perform laser gum therapy in conjunction with scaling and root planing treatment.
+Your periodontist may perform laser gum therapy in conjunction with scaling and root planning treatment.
+A gum specialist will use a dental laser to remove diseased gum tissue and expose the root of your tooth.
+At that point, the scaling and root planning is done and the gum tissue sutured back together.
 Using laser dentistry can minimize bleeding, swelling and discomfort for the patient during surgery.